kotano/pyTempo/index.md

 ## Features:

-- Add tasks with subtasks, deadlines and notes
+- add tasks with subtasks, deadlines and notes
-- Set completion time
+- set completion time
-- Tick to tone down completed tasks
+- tick to tone down completed tasks
-- Prioritize and filter
+- prioritize and filter
-- Use the pomodoro timer
+- use the pomodoro timer
-- Schedule your day
+- schedule your day
-- Track your productivity using diary
+- track your productivity using diary
-- Automatic prioritizing and scheduling work time*
+- automatic prioritizing and scheduling work time*